Strut Safe logo. The words Strut Safe in pink on an orange and peach background

 Rho, a mixed East Asian femme, smiles in front of the rocky slopes of the Salisbury crags.
 They have long bright blue hair and wear a black peacoat.

-Rho Chung - they/them - Director of CommunicationsRho is a writer, director, and academic hailing from the United States, though they have called Edinburgh home since 2017.They work as a section editor with The Skinny, and they have also worked with Some Kind of Theatre, Fringe of Colour, The Show Must Go Online, the Edinburgh Early Modern Network, and the London Shakespeare Centre.Rho is currently completing their PhD, which focuses on the depiction of gendered violence in genderqueer Shakespeare productions.They are passionate about abolishing prisons and police, and they hope to gear their work towards a more liberated future.
+Rho Chung - they/them - Director of CommunicationsRho is a writer, director, and academic hailing from the United States, though they have called Edinburgh home since 2017.They work as a section editor with The Skinny, and they have also worked with Some Kind of Theatre, Fringe of Colour, The Show Must Go Online, the Edinburgh Early Modern Network, and the London Shakespeare Centre.Rho recently completed their PhD, which focuses on the depiction of gendered violence in genderqueer Shakespeare productions.
+They hope to gear their work towards a more liberated future.

 Michelle, a brown-skinned woman with very long black hair, is standing with her hands on her hips in front of a backdrop of trees.
 She is wearing a yellow sundress, has a pair of sunglasses on her head and is smiling.